…people in process.

 so that we’re truly leading our own lives.

-Through using this practice with myself and with others, I have seen the powerful transformations that come when we move through hard times of life (including divorce and bereavement and job loss) with clear eyes.
+Through using this practice with myself and with others, I have seen the powerful transformations that come when we move through hard times of life (including ongoing work stressors, job transitions, and other life transitions such as divorce and bereavement and job loss) with clear eyes.

 As the poet Theodore Roethke observed, “In a dark time, the eye begins to see,” and I’ve found that that with Focusing as a guide, difficult passages can unfold into new ways of life beyond anything we thought possible.